michj3/toronto-beaches-water/README.md

 My main workflow and structure of the Github is based on the notes in Rohan Alexander's book, available at https://github.com/RohanAlexander/starter_folder and https://tellingstorieswithdata.com/

 ### LLM Usage Disclosure:
 Aspects of my R code and paper were assisted with the help of Chat-GPT.
-The chat history is available in `llms`
+The chat history is available in `llm`